SweetySeelam2/LLM_Recommendation_Amazon/README.md

 - The system aims to go beyond traditional recommendation techniques by understanding nuanced product feedback expressed in natural language reviews and generating personalized product suggestions.

-- One key goal is to extract product and preference insights from over 1 million user reviews and leverage them to train transformer-based language models capable of providing contextual recommendations.
+- One key goal is to extract product and preference insights from over 1 Million+ user reviews and leverage them to train transformer-based language models capable of providing contextual recommendations.

 - The project will generate sentence-level embeddings from review texts using state-of-the-art models like all-MiniLM-L6-v2 and feed them into a retrieval-augmented generation (RAG) or prompt-based LLM pipeline.